Selim-M/Minecraft-1.15.2-Orange-Mod-Forge/README.md

 (If you are still having issues, try reinstalling the mod after installing java at https://www.java.com/en/ and after installing forge.

-The 1.16.5 version of the mod is in progress.
+The 1.16.5 version of the mod is in progress

+How to install for 1.14.4
+Download forge 1.14.4
+Run forge 1.14.4 and install it
+Run Minecraft then quit it
+Hit windows key and R
+Type in the box "%appdata%"
+Go to the .minecraft folder
+Go into the mods folder, or create one if its not there Drag OrangeMod1.14 in
+Restart your minecraft launcher and start the game Done!